 As the birthplace of third party litigation funding (TPLF), Australia has not only become a global center for TPLF, but it has also developed a model of funded, opt-out class actions for the rest of the world.
-According to a 2010 study by NERA Economic Consulting, TPLF’s rise is a significant contributor to the recent increase in class actions in Australia.
+According to recent studies, TPLF’s rise is a significant contributor to the recent increase in class actions in Australia.

 TPLF firms do not just fund class actions in Australia – they often launch and manage the cases as well.
 Unfortunately, this often leads to the funders profiting at the expense of the class members.
 A recent example is the 2012 settlement with the Centro retail chain.
 The initial lawsuit alleged AU$1 billion in economic damages.
 However, the case was eventually settled for AU$200 million, with more than 30 percent ($62 million) going to Bentham IMF Australia, the funder that funded and managed the lawsuit.
 After subtracting additional fees, the class members were left with $106 million – just over 10 percent of the $1 billion they claimed was owed to them.